Amazon discounts select TVs ahead of Super Bowl LVII

-The 2023 Super Bowl LVII is approaching on February 12th and Amazon has taken the time to slash prices of select TVs.
-Perfect timing for the big game.
-Here are some of the deals:
+The 2023 Super Bowl LVII is approaching on February 12th, and Amazon has taken the time to slash prices of select TVs just in time for the big game.

 - Hisense 50-inch ULED U6 Series Quantum Dot QLED 4K UHD Smart Fire TV for $548 (save 16%)